 The environmental impact of paper and paper-pulp alternatives

 For some time now, Crown van Gelder has already been working on finding possible alternatives to the paper pulp in their paper production.
 They acknowledged that their paper pulp, which is the main ingredient for paper and comes from wood, would probably have a significant environmental impact- therefore, holding a high reduction potential.

 Therefore, they asked Ecochain to help connect these assumptions to measurable environmental data and find out which paper pulp alternative to wood pulp would actually have the highest reduction potential.

-And by performing a Life Cycle Assessment (LCA) of their paper product, we found the answers to all their questions.
+And by performing a Life Cycle Assessment (LCA) of their paper product, they found the answers to all their questions.

-The Life Cycle Assessment was conducted by Ecochain using our Ecochain Environmental Intelligence software and the Ecoinvent database.
+The Life Cycle Assessment was conducted in Ecochain’s tool Helix and the Ecoinvent database.
 The LCA was conducted according to the method ReCiPe and ISO-norms.
 The results in this case study are partially anonymized and summarized for illustration.
 If you want to learn more, do not hesitate to reach out to our research team.

 The Results: Energy use and wood pulp account for the biggest environmental impact